The Method is a technique that helps you let go of what’s bothering you

 You’re frustrated because you’ve had yet another unexpected expense.
 You’re tired of coming up short, and it seems like you can’t get ahead financially.

 What happened could have happened anytime

-It could have happened just now or yesterday.
-Last week or last month.
+It could have happened just now or a few hours ago.
+Yesterday, last week, or last month.
 Even last year or years ago.

 You keep thinking about it